 Kacen loves playing RPG video games and watching soul-sucking reality TV shows in their free time.
 They really wish they had a dog.

-Kat used to hide books under the bathroom sink and then sneak in there to read after bedtime.
+Kat Cho used to hide books under the bathroom sink and then sneak in there to read after bedtime.
 Her parents pretended not to know.
 This helped when she decided to write a dinosaur time-travel novel at the tender age of nine.
 Sadly, that book was not published.
-Currently, Kat lives in Chicago where she writes YA sci-fi and fantasy.
-She’s always willing to take a jumping photo.
+She currently works in NYC as an editorial assistant.
+Kat's YA contemporary fantasy debut, GUMIHO, comes out with Putnam Young Readers in 2019.

 Kathryn (K.E.)
 Ormsbee writes books for kids and teens.
 She is the Young Adult author of THE GREAT UNKNOWABLE END (Simon & Schuster, 2018), TASH HEARTS TOLSTOY (S&S), and LUCKY FEW (S&S), and the Middle Grade author of THE HOUSE IN POPLAR WOOD (Chronicle, Fall 2018) and THE WATER AND THE WILD series (Chronicle).
 She likes clothes from the 60s, music from the 70s, and movies from the 80s.
 She is from the 90s.

 He’s been a pest control operator, a night security guard, cleaned offices at a steel mill, interned at NASA, sold high-end faucet fixtures, installed carpet flooring, taught 5th graders, and is most recently a registered nurse, happily caring for hematology, oncology, and orthopedic patients.
 And alas—now he gets to write books that you can read. justin a. reynolds’ debut YA novel OPPOSITE OF ALWAYS is forthcoming from Katherine Tegen Books in the U.S. and Macmillan in the U.K. He hangs out around Cleveland.